Charlotte Divorce Law FAQ

 Why should I consider mediation?

 Families choose mediation over litigation in divorce or family law issues for many reasons.
 Divorce cases are notorious for being heated and emotionally charged.
 Instead of taking your emotions into a courtroom, where arguments are likely to flare resulting in devastating court-mandated orders, you and a former spouse can resolve issues in mediation.
 Mediation takes place outside of a courtroom with a third-party, qualified mediator.
-In mediation or collaborative law, parties can come to mutual agreement on issues that are pertinent to a divorce matter.
+In mediation and collaborative law, parties can come to mutual agreement on issues that are pertinent to a divorce matter.
 This method has saved families in North Carolina time, money, and energy, and has allowed families to maintain amicable relationships.

 How do I establish my rights as a father?